We say: revive our county farms

 We’re glad the government’s backing county farms, but they’ll need to act quickly to save these vital countryside assets.

 It was good to see the government commit to carry on funding council-owned county farms.
 This investment is much needed and long overdue.
 Many of these farms have been sold off in recent years.
-In fact, the loss of county farms has increased fivefold since 2016.
+In fact, the loss of county farms, sometimes referred to as ‘council farms’, has increased fivefold since 2016.
 At that rate, we could lose them all in just over 30 years!
 Without these farms, it can be extremely difficult for new farmers to enter the profession.

 The revival of county farms was under the spotlight last week with the second reading of the Agriculture Bill in the House of Lords.
 This Bill is a once in a generation opportunity to change the way England farms for the better.
 It represents a radical rethink of farming practice.